 Fluffy Alpacas before shearing – and after !

-You are sure to enjoy your vist to TLC Alpacas, so make sure to contact Victoria to make arrangements !
+You are sure to enjoy your Alpaca Farm Experience at TLC Alpacas !
+Book your room here, and make sure to contact Victoria to make arrangements for you !